 Yet even then, it didn’t fully sink in.
 She joked with the doctor: “That’s my favorite thing to eat, can’t you just give me one of those ‚Äòneedle things’?”

 The doctor’s reply was sobering.
 She was indeed giving Lacey an epinephrine auto-injector prescription – “because the next time you might die.”
 The patient went out to the parking lot and cried; “I had no idea that it could be so dangerous.”

 While Lacey and Williams reacted to foods they had long enjoyed, this isn’t always the case with adult-onset allergies.
 For some, a longstanding aversion to a particular food may be a sign that an allergy is brewing.

 “I was always a picky eater as a kid, I never really liked spicy foods,” says Johanna Bond, who was diagnosed with anaphylactic allergies to hot peppers (including chili, cayenne and paprika) and tree nuts at age 24.
 “I actually stopped eating walnuts while I was in college, because they would make my gums burn.”

 Bond, a mental health counselor working in Rochester, New York, found out about her allergy while at a restaurant with friends.
 She had to visit the emergency room after eating a marinara sauce that contained chili flakes.
 Subsequent testing confirmed that her allergies were life-threatening.

-WITH a new-onset food allergy – especially one revealed the hard way, through anaphylaxis – the initial jolt of diagnosis tends to give way to a variety of emotions, including fear, anxiety and concern about social isolation.
+WITH a new adult food allergy – especially one revealed the hard way, through anaphylaxis – the initial jolt of diagnosis tends to give way to a variety of emotions, including fear, anxiety and concern about social isolation.
 Then begins the steep learning curve of safely navigating day-to-day life through reading grocery labels, asking about ingredients in all food situations, and always carrying your auto-injectors.